Frequently Asked Questions

 Is There a Requirement of Faith, Race, or Marital Status?

 Purl Adoption Advisory will work with all types of families from single persons, married couples (traditional and same sex) and domestic partnerships.
 We accept all faiths and races.
 Our guiding principal is your family is able to successfully complete a home study and provide a stable home with unconditional love for a child/children.
 We do request you have a brief phone interview with the founder of our organization to assess if your priorities match our services.
-Prospective clients should also be advised that many agencies, including those that may be referred by Purl Adoption Advisory, have restrictions on faith, race, marital status or length of a marriage before adopting.
+Prospective clients should also be advised that many agencies, including those that may be referred by Purl Adoption Advisory, have restrictions on faith, race, age, marital status or length of a marriage before adopting.

 Do you have an age requirement?

 We generally recommend that at least one prospective adoptive parent be over 25 years of age.
 We don’t have an upward age limit, however, individuals over the age of 50 may experience some difficulty in adopting, so please contact us if one of the prospective adoptive parents is over the age of 50 so that we can discuss some of the potential limitations.
+As discussed above, some of the adoption professionals we refer to may have an age requirement.

 Do you work with adoptive families from all 50 states?